CBT for Anxiety

 These ideas form the central concept of CBT which states that:

-The way people think determines the way that they feel.
+The way that you think determines the way that you feel.

 Common Anxiety Symptoms